niccokunzmann/python_dhcp_server/README.md

 If a version is not released, yet, it can still show up.
 You can view the [realeases on GitHub][releases].

+### 1.0.2

+- Correct Install description
+- Create a different layout for Windows

 ### 1.0.1

 - Correct path for Windows release zip